 Oxygen Sensor Terminal Strip

 The oxygen sensor terminal strip is a two-point terminal strip in the upper right corner of the main circuit board.
-This terminal strip is not used in this version of the sample-draw detector.
+Use the oxygen sensor terminal strip to connect the oxygen sensor to the main circuit board.